noriakis/software/docs/biotextgraph/04-custom-usage.md

 #> [4] "ENSG00000175595" "ENSG00000134899" "ENSG00000225830"
 #> [7] "ENSG00000049167"
 exportWCNetwork(g,geneList,keyType="ENSEMBL", wcScale=50)
-#> Warning in brewer.pal(10, sample(row.names(RColorBrewer::brewer.pal.info), : n too large, allowed maximum for palette BuPu is 9
+#> Warning in brewer.pal(10, sample(row.names(RColorBrewer::brewer.pal.info), : n too large, allowed maximum for palette YlOrBr is 9
 #> Returning the palette you asked for with that many colors
-#> Warning in brewer.pal(10, sample(row.names(RColorBrewer::brewer.pal.info), : n too large, allowed maximum for palette PuBu is 9
+#> Warning in brewer.pal(10, sample(row.names(RColorBrewer::brewer.pal.info), : n too large, allowed maximum for palette BuGn is 9
+#> Returning the palette you asked for with that many colors
+#> Warning in brewer.pal(10, sample(row.names(RColorBrewer::brewer.pal.info), : n too large, allowed maximum for palette Accent is 8
 #> Returning the palette you asked for with that many colors
 #> Warning in dir.create(paste0(dir)): 'network'
 #> はすでに存在します